Business

-The global embedded software market size is on the rise – according to Global Market Insights, the embedded market size in 2022 exceeded $15 billion USD.
-Moreover, analysts forecast a compound annual growth rate (CAGR) of over 9% between 2023 and 2032.
+The global embedded software market is a rapidly expanding sector, reflecting its critical role in nearly every modern electronic device.
+According to recent market analyses, the market was valued at approximately $20.7 billion in 2024.
+It is projected to continue its strong growth trajectory, with forecasts estimating it will reach over $50 billion by 2034, expanding at a Compound Annual Growth Rate (CAGR) of around 9.6%, according to Global Market Insights.
 Nowadays, people want an easy, out of the box experience, which is possible given that more and more devices are built with embedded software.
 The interconnectivity of devices empowers companies to deliver more efficient, rewarding and personalized customer experiences, which is why organizations across sectors are exploring how embedded technologies can enhance their offers.
 Bluetooth LE and Ultra-wideband (UWB) audio are enabling the creation of new use cases for end users, which, combined with using Matter as a standard, mean companies can create products that are easy and fun to use.
 Given that there’s a lot happening in the embedded space, what are the crucial issues and trends to keep an eye on?
 Read on to find out.

 Will semiconductor supply chain issues continue?